62nd Venice International Film Festival

-The 62nd annual Venice International Film Festival opened on 31 August 2005 with Tsui Hark's Seven Swords and closed on 10 September 2005 with a screening of Peter Ho-sun Chan's musical Perhaps Love.
-The lineups were announced by the festival director Marco Müller on 28 July 2005 in Rome.
-The digital films can compete in all categories for the first time of the festival history.

-Asian filmmaking confirmed its vitality, and with this year's most important works demonstrated that it had once again been capable of challenging the most intelligent spectacular effects from Hollywood.
+The 62nd annual Venice International Film Festival, was held from 31 August 2005 to 10 September 2005, at Venice Lido in Italy.

+Italian production and costume designer Dante Ferretti was the jury president for the main competition.
+Spanish actress Inés Sastre hosted the opening and closing nights of the festival.
+The Golden Lion was awarded to Ang Lee's Brokeback Mountain.

-Japanese animated filmmaker Hayao Miyazaki and Italian actress Stefania Sandrelli were each awarded a Golden Lion for Lifetime Achievement.
-The Golden Lion was won by Brokeback Mountain.
+Japanese filmmaker Hayao Miyazaki and Italian actress Stefania Sandrelli the recipients of the Golden Lion for Lifetime Achievement.

+Digital films competed in all categories for the first time in the festival's history.

 During this edition of the festival, an International Design Competition of the new Palazzo del Cinema took place.
 The winner of the competition was 5+1 & Rudy Ricciotti.
 The purpose of the new building is to house the main headquarters of the Film Festival, as well as congresses and cultural events.

+The festival opened with Seven Swords by Tsui Hark, and closed with Perhaps Love by Peter Chan.